 - Removal of an API from a multi-component product.

-- Change in the atrength of the APIs.
+- Change in the strength of the APIs.

-- Change in the dosage form, e.g., changing the dosage form from an immediate-release product to a slow- or delayed-release dosage form and vice versa.
+- Change in the dosage form, e.g., from an immediate-release product to a slow—or delayed-release dosage form and vice versa.

-- Change in the pharmaceutical form, e.g., changing from a liquid to a powder for reconstitution, or vice versa.
+- Change in the pharmaceutical form, e.g., from a liquid to a powder for reconstitution or vice versa.

 - A change from multi-dose to single-dose or vice-versa (both for addition or replacement).